 - Ajman is the smallest state of United Arab Emirates.
 The state stretches up to an area of 260 square kilometers and has a population of 235,000.

 Oil and global finance have been the main drivers of the UAE's economy.
 As a result, falling oil prices, collapsing real estate prices, and the international banking crisis of 2008-09 hit the UAE especially hard.

 The economy continues a slow rebound, with dependence on oil, a large expatriate workforce, and growing inflation pressures presenting significant long-term challenges.
 The federation’s strategic plan for the next few years focuses on diversification and creating more opportunities for nationals through improved education and increased private sector employment.

-Top Industries: petroleum and petrochemicals; fishing, aluminum, cement, fertilizers, commercial ship repair, construction materials, some boat building, handicrafts, textiles
+Top Industries: Petroleum and petrochemicals; fishing, aluminum, cement, fertilizers, commercial ship repair, construction materials, handicrafts, textiles

 Top Agricultural Products: dates, vegetables, watermelons; poultry, eggs, dairy products; fish